-Regarding the training set for each neuron, some facts must be taken into account.
-Due to the finite number of training frames, some neurons does not have enough training activations.
-We denote these neurons as degradated.
-Additionally, the training activations of the local neighborhood of each neuron $i$ can be used to construct a local testing set (LTS) for $hd_i^N$, and using it to estimate its local $f1$.
-We define the neurons with local $f1$ lower than $0.75$ as degradated.
-The confidence of the degradated neurons is set to $0$ and the global hand-detector is used in case of activation.

 Figure \ref{fig:sizeVsF1} summarizes the performance of the multi-model approach for different SOM sizes (x-axis).
 The upper half of the figure shows the training and testing $F1$ scores.
-This figure shows a quick increase in the $F1$ score which stabilize for SOMs with more than $9^2$ neurons.
-The lower half of the figure shows the average number of training frames per neuron (blue) and the number of degradated neurons (red).
-Two important conclusions from these figures: i) The multi-model approach overfit the training dataset on large SOMs ii) The number of degradated neurons increases quickly and as the consequence no extra benefit is obtained from larger SOMs.
-These findings reinforce the idea of using a dynamic self-organizing structure in future research.
+This figure shows a quick increase in the $F1$ score which stabilizes for SOMs with more than $9^2$ neurons.
+The lower half of the figure shows the average number of training frames per neuron (blue) and the number of degraded neurons (red).
+Two important conclusions can be drawn from these figures: i) The multi-model approach overfits the training dataset on large SOMs ii) The number of degraded neurons increases quickly and, as a consequence, no extra benefit is obtained from larger SOMs.

 Table \ref{tab:onevsmulti} compares the performance of the HOG-SVM and the multi-model strategy on a $SOM_9$.
 The table shows the true-positive rate, true-negative rate and the $F1$ score for each location in the dataset.
-In general, our approach considerably improves the performance for all locations, totalizing an improve of $4.1$ $F1$ points in the whole dataset.
-The location with the larger improvement is the \emph{Coffe-bar} with an increase of $7$ points in the $F1$.
-This improvement is explained by an increase of $7.5$ and $7.2$ percentual units in the true-positive and true-negative rate respectively.
+In general, our approach considerably improves the performance for all locations, totalizing an improvement of $4.1$ $F1$ score points in the whole dataset.
+The location with the larger improvement is the \emph{Coffee-bar} with an increase of $7$ points in the $F1$ score.
+This improvement is explained by an increase of $7.5$ and $7.2$ percentual units in the true-positive and true-negative rate, respectively.